-The Student Support and Service Center (formerly: Student Welfare Office) aims to help foreign students to adapt to the University and Polish culture in a fast and simple way.
+The Student Support and Service Center aims to help foreign students to adapt to the University and Polish culture in a proficient and simple way.
 Here every foreign student can tell us about his/her problem and receive support and guidance on a wide range of academic and personal issues.
 Listed below is some essential information regarding the legalization of stay, accommodation, insurance, transportation, culture etc. that will help you to plan your stay in Warsaw and manage your day-to-day challenges.

 For additional information regarding application process and student’s welfare please contact the Student Support and Service Center: firstname.lastname@example.org

 If you are already an active student at Kozminski University and have questions regarding your English track studies we also encourage you to contact the Kozminski International Business School (KIBS) staff regarding organizational and academic issues.
 We are always ready to assist you and answer all your queries.